marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 472.32468, 383.4009, 920.29846, 211.65651, 132.54398, 514.35223, 135....
 ```
 On the one hand, we remark the iterator `each`.
 It corresponds to the `map`
-invocation on the Scala snippet, that we associate to the `Functor` typeclass.
+invocation on the Scala snippet (that we functional programmers associate to
-In fact, they both allow us to apply a function over each element at the
+functors).
+In fact, they both allow us to apply a function over each element at
-collection.
-The mapper ignores the existing value, since the objective here is
+the collection.
+The mapper ignores the existing value, since the objective here
-to replace the date with the random prices.
+is to replace the date with the random prices.

 > The Scala version could avoid the `zip` invocation and reuse `map` for putting
 > dates and lists together: